-The multi-family investment strategy is considered as one of the best real estate strategies to create consistent cash flow.
-In fact, around 90 percent of the world most influential real estate billionaires use this strategy.
+The multi-family investment strategy is considered as one of the best to create consistent cash flow.
+In fact, around 90 percent of the world’s most influential real estate billionaires use this strategy.

 However, according to a 2018 research by CBRE, from 1992 to 2017, the multi-family real estate investment space has the second lowest level of volatility (7.75%).
 It has also provided the highest average yearly total profits (9.75%) of any commercial real estate investment space.
 This statistic is just one of the reasons investors should consider investing in multi-family properties.
 Without further ado, let’s discuss several other reasons why investing in multi-family real estate space can be a smart deal.

 One of the benefits of investing in multi-family properties is that it provides the investor with consistent and large cash flow.
 In a single-family property, for example, there is one unit and therefore one source to receive payment.
 This means that the owner or investor expects payment from a single tenant.
-However, in Multi-family properties (like a condominium, duplex, triplex, etc.) more units are available.
-So renting out all the units provides the investor or owner with more than one income stream.
+However, in Multi-family properties, like a condominium, duplex, triplex, and so on, more units are available.
+Renting out all units within a multi-family property provides the investor or owner with more than one stream of income .
 This means that even if some of the units are vacant for months, the owner can still spread the expenses of the unoccupied units over the occupied ones.
 Therefore, multi-family properties have lower chances of foreclosure.

 Easy to Manage Property

-Consider having multiple single-family properties spanning across a metropolitan or having one multi-family property with several units in one location you will realize that you can easily manage the multi-family property than the single-family properties located in different places.
+If you consider having multiple single-family properties spanning across a metropolitan or having one multi-family property with several units in one location, you will realize that you can easily manage the multi-family property more than the single-family properties located in different places.

 For example, instead of negotiating with different sellers, having to deal with several closings, and working and managing your team in single-family investments you will negotiate with one seller only, deal with one closing and easily maintain one multi-family property with several units.
 Therefore, investing in multi-family property makes it easy to coordinate and manage your property.

 Are you looking for ways to quickly build your portfolio and reach the top of the ladder?
-Multi-family real estate investment provides you with a faster, easy, and stress-free way to build your portfolio.
+Multi-family real estate investment provides you with a faster, easier, and stress-free way to build your portfolio.
 For example, buying a multi-family property with 20 units means you have increased your portfolio by 20 units unlike buying a single-family property.
-By doing this, you reduced the stress involved in buying 20 different single-family properties in different locations across a metropolitan.
+By doing this, you reduce the amount of stress involved in buying 20 different single-family properties in different locations across a metropolitan.

 Another reason why investing in multi-family properties is a smart deal is that it can adjust to changing market conditions quickly.
-Multi-family properties only offer a shorter-term lease typically one year.
-So, this makes it adapt to the changing market that may be caused by inflation or market condition.
+Multi-family properties only offer a shorter-term lease, typically one year.
+So, this makes it easier to adapt to the changing market, possibly caused by inflation or a market condition to name a couple examples.
 Unlike most other commercial real estate markets, that has a typical lease term of at least five years, the price of a multi-family property can be changed at the end of the lease term.
 This means that multi-family real estate investors can easily increase rent with changing market conditions.

 Most people would think securing funding for a single-family property would be much easier than multi-family properties because the single-family property is cheaper.
-But the bitter truth is that the lenders (both conventional and private) prefer to approve multi-family property investors to the single-family investors.
+But the bitter truth is that lenders (both conventional and private) prefer to approve multi-family property investors to the single-family investors.
 Why?
-Multi-family properties pose less risk to the lenders as the more the units in the property, the more consistent the monthly cash flow, and the lesser the borrower’s chance to default on loans.
+Multi-family properties pose less risk to the lenders as the more units there are in the property, the more consistent the monthly cash flow is, and the lesser the borrower’s chance to default on loans.

 Also, according to a 2017 research carried out by Real Capital Analytics, the multi-family investors enjoy better funding and rates compared to the other commercial real estate market.
 For example, the typical mortgage rate for the commercial real estate sector is 4.5%, which is high compared to 4.25% for multi-family investments.
 This means that mortgage lenders prefer multi-family investment properties to the single-family properties.